DomenicoPatella/TFTMavLink/README.md

 actualScreen = PSYS;
 ```
-The informations are showed on the page for fuctionality.
+The informations are showed on the page for fuctionality, a pushbutton is used to loop around the page.
+To improve the perfomance the strings are stored in program space.

 SYSTEM STATUS | HUD | RC CHANNEL |  ATTITUDE
 ------------ | ------| ----|------|